 Print Your Admission Ticket

-Sign in to your College Board account to print your Admission Ticket.
-You can’t get into the test center without it.
+Even if you already printed your admission ticket when you registered, check again to make sure your test center hasn’t changed.
+Sign in to your College Board account to print your updated admission ticket.
+You can't get into the test center without it.

 - A watch (without an audible alarm)

 - Extra batteries and backup equipment—you’ll have to ask for permission to access them.
 They cannot be on your desk during the test.